 Swim in Color

-Still scared to take the plunge?
+Still, scared to take the plunge?
 Swimwear is an effortless way to add the swirl into your life, without making waves.
-Swim is typically where you can explore new trends — anything goes when you are lounging by the pool or walking the coastline.
+The swim is typically where you can explore new trends — anything goes when you are lounging by the pool or walking the coastline.
 Pair with a floppy hat and gold jewelry when heading off to the beach bar.

 We are definitely in that transitional weather phase, but that does not mean you can’t embrace the colorful hues.
 Layering is your friend here!
 Choose your statement tie-dye (like this sweater by The Elder Statesman) and pair with more neutral outerwear for an outfit you can wear to work.